 “Just my necklace.”
 Her hand went to her throat instinctively, expecting to feel the silver cross pendant.

-“You haven’t.
-Mum gave me and my sisters one each when we were kids and told us to never take them off, so I didn’t.”
+She nodded.
+“Mom gave me and my sisters one each when we were kids, and told us to never take them off, so I didn’t.”

 “I’m sorry, honey.
-I know you don’t have much left of your mum.
+I know you don’t have much left of your mam.
 Still, at least you’re not hurt, right?
 That must have been pretty terrifying.”

 “Yeah.”
 Aiva touched her collarbone again.
 The senseless break-in didn’t scare her as much as the thought of never seeing that pendant again.

 Aiva’s phone rang, startling them both.
-She fetched it out of her bag; the number was one she didn’t recognise.
+She fetched it out of her bag, half-expecting to see Hartley’s name flashing on the screen.
+Instead, it was a number she didn’t recognise.
+She hit answer.

 “Aiva, this is Detective O’Brien.
 Listen, any chance I could see you tonight?
 6pm, maybe, at Danny’s?”